How to Stay Hydrated During Pregnancy

 Hydration is always important, and during pregnancy those fluids are even more precious than usual.
-Your body needs water to formamniotic fluid, produce extra blood volume, build new tissue, carry nutrients, help indigestion, and flush out your wastes and toxins.
-(Baby’s, too!)
+Your body needs water to form amniotic fluid, produce extra blood volume, build new tissue, carry nutrients, help indigestion and flush out your wastes and toxins.
+(Baby’s too!)
 Drinking lots of fluids during pregnancy can work wonders, easing constipation (and therefore hemorrhoids), softening skin, reducing edema and decreasing risk of both urinary tract infections and preterm labor.
-It’s a good idea to get eight cups each day, and if it’s hot or if you’ve been exercising, you probably need even more.
+Pregnant women should aim to drink 10 cups (2.3 liters) of fluids each day, according to the Mayo Clinic.
+If it’s hot or you’ve been exercising, you probably need even more.

 If the thought of all that water makes you grimace, don’t worry—you’re free to include other fluids.
-Milk, juice, soup, sparkling water,tea and coffee (decaf only!) all count, and fruits and veggies even add to the tally (five servings of produce = two servings of fluid).
+Milk, juice, soup, sparkling water and decaf tea all count, and fruits and veggies even add to the tally (five servings of produce = two servings of fluid).